SteelCompendium/data-gen/Ancestries/Time raider.md

 “Is it that your brain is so small you must talk in order to think?”
 The woman's smile was a sneer.

-Lycaon strode toward the alien, grabbed a length of chain around her waist, and yanked on it, pulling it taut so the chain around her neck tightened.
+Lycaon strode toward the alien, [[Grabbed|grabbed]] a length of chain around her waist, and yanked on it, pulling it taut so the chain around her neck tightened.
 “You are going to die in any event,” he said.
 “If you wish to deny me the pleasure of hearing you howl and scream for mercy, tell me what I want to know now and my dogs will kill you quickly.”

 Up close she could see the fine stitching along Lycaon's cheeks and forehead, the very slight differences in skin tone that showed his skin was not his own.